jwang1122/python1/hongkai/qa/question&answer.md

    tFoundException
     + FullyQualifiedErrorId : CommandNotFoundException
 ```
-and how do I fix it
+* ❓ And how do I fix it❓